geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-25/meeting-transcript.md

 I saw a bunch of cast issues.
 So we have different cast behavior because casting from say a float that is very big into integer that is out of bound, it's not defined.
-So NumPy and Jax does a slightly different thing.
+So NumPy and JAX does a slightly different thing.
 I would say if we can match easily, that's good.
 If we cannot, then it's not that big a priority.
 We don't guarantee some of these undefined behavior.